-On 15th of November the DCV (Domain Control Validation) procedure will be adjusted to meet new requirements from CA.
+On the 15th of November, the DCV (Domain Control Validation) procedure will be adjusted to meet new requirements from CA.

 What is Domain Control Validation?